-- Multi-disciplinary, longitudinal, biobehavioral studies of children, youths, and adults beginning during infancy that characterize developmental trajectories and identify ASD risk factors, subgroups, and potential biological targets for intervention.
-Such studies could include: - o High-risk siblings of children, youths, and adults with ASD, children without a family history of ASD, and typically developing children - o Multi-disciplinary assessments of brain imaging, metabolic and immune markers, microbiomics, electrophysiology, and behavior - Research on females with ASD to better characterize clinical, biological and protective features.
+- Multi-disciplinary, longitudinal, biobehavioral studies of children, youths, and adults beginning during infancy that characterize neurodevelopmental and medical developmental trajectories across the multiple axes of ASD phenotype and identify ASD risk factors, subgroups, co-occurring symptoms, and potential biological targets for intervention.
+Such studies could include: - High-risk siblings of children, youths, and adults with ASD, children without a family history of ASD, and typically developing children.

-- Human and animal studies that examine immune, infectious and environmental factors in the occurrence of ASD. - An international public-private collaboration to expand current postmortem brain and other tissue resources (e.g., skin fibroblasts) to increase the acquisition, quality, type and availability of biomaterials relevant to studying the pathology of ASD.
+- Multi-disciplinary assessments of brain imaging, metabolic and immune markers, microbiomics, electrophysiology, and behavior. - Research on females with ASD to better characterize clinical, biological and protective features. - Human and animal studies that examine immune, infectious and environmental factors in the occurrence of ASD. - An international public-private collaboration to expand current postmortem brain and other tissue resources (e.g., skin fibroblasts) to increase the acquisition, quality, type and availability of biomaterials relevant to studying the pathology of ASD. - Research on the unique strengths and abilities of people with ASD.

-- Establish an international network of brain and other tissue (e.g., skin fibroblasts) acquisition sites with standardized protocols for phenotyping, collection and distribution of tissue by 2010. - Support at least four research projects to identify mechanisms of metabolic and/or immune system interactions with the central nervous system that may underlie the development of ASD during prenatal-postnatal life by 2010. - Launch three studies that specifically focus on the neurodevelopment of females with ASD by 2011.
+• Establish an international network of biobanks for the collection of brain and other tissue (e.g., skin fibroblasts) with acquisition sites that use standardized protocols for phenotyping, collection and distribution of tissue by 2011.
+IACC Recommended Budget: \$10,500,000 over 2 years.

+- Support at least four research projects to identify mechanisms of metabolic and/or immune system interactions with the central nervous system that may underlie the development of ASD during prenatal-postnatal life by 2010.
+IACC Recommended Budget: \$9,800,000 over 4 years. - Launch three studies that specifically focus on the neurodevelopment of females with ASD by 2011.
+IACC Recommended Budget: \$8,900,000 over 5 years. - Identify ways to increase awareness among the autism spectrum community of the potential value of brain and tissue donation to further basic research.
+IACC Recommended Budget: \$1,400,000 over 2 years.

-• Complete a large-scale, multi-disciplinary, collaborative project that longitudinally and comprehensively examines how the biological, clinical, and developmental profiles of children, youths, and adults with ASD change over time as compared to typically developing individuals by 2020.
+- Complete a large-scale, multidisciplinary, collaborative project that longitudinally and comprehensively examines how the biological, clinical, and developmental profiles of children, with a special emphasis on females, youths, and adults with ASD change over time as compared to typically developing people by 2020.
+IACC Recommended Budget: \$126,200,000 over 12 years. - Maintain an international network of biobanks and support continued collection of brain and other tissue.
+IACC Recommended Budget: \$22,200,000 over 5 years.